Yoothas/3d-filament-inventory-management-home/README.md

 ## 🌐 Network Sharing

-To share with roommates or others on your local network:
+To share with others on your local network:

 1. Start the server: `python app.py`
 2. Find your IP: `ipconfig` (Windows) or `ifconfig` (macOS/Linux)